btexpress/.vim/README.md

 Two important points:
 1. Use 'https://github.com/btexpress/.vim.git' instead of 'git@github.com:btexpress/.vim.git' for "git clone" argument if you do NOT have ssh keys set up in github.com

 1. You CANNOT cut and paste the '^M' characters in the 'sed' lines.
-You have to type it in manually.
+You have to type them in manually.
 To enter '^M', type CTRL-V, then CTRL-M. That is, hold down the CTRL key then press V and M in succession.

 Here are links to all the plugins installed in this .vimrc: